Difference between Rural and Urban Marketing

 Income Streams

-Most consumers living in urban centers have a steady and reliable source of income.
-Hence, companies find it easier to promote and sell high-end products in urban markets.
-However, the income generation in rural markets remains seasonal due to dependence on agriculture.
+• Rural Marketing: The income generation in rural markets remains seasonal due to dependence on agriculture.
 While making rural marketing strategies, decision-makers adopt differential pricing models to create demand for a product in the rural market.

-Needs and Preferences
+Customer Needs and Preferences

 Accessibility